Colseph/frwl/README.md

 ===
 _(i will try to keep this fork up to date with the original repo in terms of final data naming schemes and general organization, so it can be parsed along with the data from the original repo.)_
 ## how this fork differs:
- - this fork creates a `selected_servers.txt` this way if you stop and start the script it use the same servers it did last time.
+- this fork creates a `selected_servers.txt` this way if you stop and start the script it uses the same servers it did last time.

  - supports comments in `$SERVER_LIST`. specified by a `#`. can be anywhere in the line.